Apple may be the most famous, but these fruit crisp recipes are all delicious and easy to make.

 And from plum to peach, they’re perfect for any occasion.

-Nothing beats the warm, fuzzy feeling of eating freshly-baked fruit crisp topped with ice cream.
+Nothing beats the warm, fuzzy feeling of freshly-baked fruit crisp topped with ice cream.

-It’s like the best part of pie and cobbler combined in a single scrumptious dessert.
+It’s like the best part of a pie and cobbler recipe combined in a single scrumptious dessert.

 Between the crumbly, buttery crust and warm, gooey fruit filling, you’re sure to fall in love.

 Better yet, these fruit crisp recipes go way beyond the usual fall faves.

 How to Make Easy Fruit Crisps from Apple to Apricot

 I had to start with a classic.
 And it doesn’t get more classic than this old-fashioned apple crisp recipe.

 The smell of baked apples coated with warm cinnamon and caramelized sugar is enticing.